A randomized algorithm for simultaneously diagonalizing symmetric matrices by congruence: Conclusions

 \section{Conclusions}

 In this paper, we have proposed and analyzed RSDC, a novel randomized algorithm for performing (approximate) simultaneous diagonalization by congruence.
 Our numerical experiments show that this algorithm is best used in combination with an optimization method that uses the output of RSDC as starting point.
 The resulting algorithm, RFFDIAG, appears to offer a good compromise between efficiency and accuracy, outperforming existing solvers; sometimes by a large margin.
+While empirical results are promising, a rigorous theoretical analysis of RFFDIAG's robustness remains an important direction for future research.

 \begin{paragraph}{Acknowledgments.} The authors thank the referees and the editor for helpful remarks, which improved the presentation of this manuscript.
 The authors also thank Nela Bosner, University of Zagreb, for inspiring discussions related to this work. \end{paragraph}